-When the heart's own natural pacemaker, the sinus node, malfunctions or stops working, an artificial pacemaker can be implanted to generate regular impulses.
+When the heart's own natural pacemaker, the sinus node, malfunctions or stops working, UW Health Heart, Vascular and Thoracic specialists in Madison, Wisconsin, may implant an artificial pacemaker to generate regular impulses.

 The pacemaker resets the heart rate to an appropriate pace, ensuring adequate blood and oxygen flow to the brain and other parts of the body.
 Although it only weighs about an ounce, a pacemaker contains a long-lasting power supply, electronic circuits and computer memory that work together to generate electronic signals.